I have decided to try something and that is to do something for ten minutes a day.

 (I tell myself reassuringly.)

 It’s pretty late now and I’m so tired.
 I was going to go to bed but then I thought of this post and I wanted to write the idea down.
-My ten minutes turned into half an hour and I’ve got a blog post to show for it.
-Fancy, huh.
+My ten minutes turned into half an hour and I’ve got a blog post to show for it; there you go.